-Interpretation Note No. 19 (Issue 4) dated 15 February 2016 "Year of Assessment of Natural Persons and Trusts: Accounts Accepted to a Date other than the Last Day of February", provides guidance on the Commissioner's discretionary power to grant permission to a natural person or trust to submit financial accounts for a period which differs from the year of assessment ending on the last day of February.
+The Note does not deal with the position of persons other than companies, for example, natural persons or trusts.
+Interpretation Note No. 19 "Year of Assessment of Persons other than Companies: Accounts Accepted to a Date other than the Last Day of February" provides guidance on the Commissioner's discretionary power to grant permission to a person other than a company to submit financial accounts for a period which differs from the year of assessment ending on the last day of February.